 Immunotherapy is a treatment approach in which drugs or cells are used to redirect a patient’s own immune system to recognize and kill tumor cells.
 Recently, great successes were seen with antibody-based drugs that work by releasing the molecular “brakes” that prevent immune cells from eliminating tumor cells.
 These antibodies work either by unleashing the activity of the immune cells directly, or by removing obstacles from the tumor cells.
 The treatments listed below are all examples of immunotherapies.

 MPDL3280A is an antibody drug that targets a protein called PD-L1.
-PD-L1 is found on tumor cells and protects them from being killed by immune cells.
+PD-L1 is sometimes found on tumor cells and protects them from being killed by immune cells.
+PD-L1 binds to PD-1 on immune T cells and inhibits their killing activity.
 MPDL3280A is being tested in clinical trials, and preliminary results are promising for melanoma, as well as other cancer types.

 A number of clinical trials are exploring combinations of BRAF and MEK inhibitors with immunotherapies, such as checkpoint blockade or adoptive cell transfer.
 There is a strongly held opinion in the cancer community that these types of combination treatments are the most promising ones.